 Ray Boshara is senior adviser and director of the Center for Household Financial Stability at the Federal Reserve Bank of St. Louis.
-The center conducts research on family balance sheets, and how they matter for strengthening families and the economy.
-Before joining the Fed in 2011, Boshara was vice president of New America, a think tank in Washington, D.C., where he started and directed domestic and international policy programs.
-He has also worked at CFED, the United Nations in Rome, the U.S. Congress and Ernst & Young.
+The center conducts research on family balance sheets and how they matter for strengthening families and the economy.
+Boshara is also a senior fellow in the Financial Security Program at the Aspen Institute, where his work focuses on the future of building wealth.
+Before joining the Fed in 2011, Boshara was vice president of New America, a think tank in Washington, D.C., where he launched and directed several domestic and international policy programs.
+He has also worked at CFED, a UN agency in Rome, the U.S. Congress, and Ernst & Young.
 Over the past 25 years, he has advised presidential candidates as well as the George W. Bush, Clinton and Obama administrations.
 He has testified before the U.S. Congress several times.
-Boshara has written for The Washington Post, The New York Times, The Atlantic Monthly, the St. Louis Post-Dispatch and Democracy, among other publications, and his media appearances include National Public Radio, CNBC, C-SPAN and Bloomberg News.
+Boshara has written for The Washington Post, The New York Times, The Atlantic Monthly, the St. Louis Post-Dispatch and Democracy, among other publications, and his media appearances include National Public Radio, CNBC, C-SPAN, and Bloomberg News.
+He serves on many local and national boards and commissions related to financial security, community development, and peace and justice.
 His book, The Next Progressive Era, co-authored with Phillip Longman, was published in 2009.
 Boshara is a graduate of The Ohio State University, Yale Divinity School and the John F. Kennedy School of Government at Harvard.